mjcumming/OpenHAB-4-Occupancy-Manager/README.md

 - Description: Specifies the type of occupancy event the item generates.
 - Options:
-    - `OnOff`: An item (like a light switch or dimmer) triggers an occupancy event when turned on.
+    - `Switch`: An item (like a light switch or dimmer) triggers an occupancy event when turned on.
     - `ContactMotion`: A motion sensor triggers an occupancy event when motion is detected.
     - `ContactDoor`: A door sensor triggers an occupancy event when opened and affects the occupancy status until it is closed.
     - `AnyChange`: Any change in the item's state triggers an occupancy event.
-- Example: `OccupancyEvent = "OnOff"` for a light switch means that turning on the light indicates occupancy.
+- Example: `OccupancyEvent = "Switch"` for a light switch means that turning on the light indicates occupancy.

 **BeginOccupiedTime and EndOccupiedTime (Optional)**